-This year, Little Boxes welcomed Built Oregon as its new owner, a non-profit group that supports Oregon-based companies and entrepreneurs producing locally-made goods.
-The event has also been expanded to three days, slated for Nov.
+In 2017, Little Boxes was purchased by Built Oregon, a nonprofit that supports Oregon-based companies and entrepreneurs producing locally made goods.
+The event has been expanded to three days, running Nov.
 24–26, 2017.

 “We’re thrilled to bring Little Boxes into the Built Oregon community to further connect local shoppers and retailers,” said Terry St. Marie, co-founder of Built Oregon.
-“This event has become Portland’s Black Friday and Small Business Saturday tradition and an alternative to the frenzy at the big box retailers.
-Getting started is easy.
+“This event has become Portland’s Black Friday and Small Business Saturday tradition and an alternative to the frenzy at the big box retailers.”

 Download the free Little Boxes app and head to any store on the list to receive your first raffle ticket.
 You’ll get a free raffle entry for every Little Boxes store you visit and every purchase earns you bonus raffle entries.